MajWill/Introduction_to_AI-Homework_Assignment_1/README.md

 ## Exercise 1 and Exercise 2

-The PDF file named [AI.pdf](AI.pdf) contain the text with our findings about exercise 1 and the text about our presentation for exercise 2. \
+- [AI.pdf](AI.pdf) contain the text with our findings about exercise 1 and the text about our presentation for exercise 2. \
-The PDF file named [BiasPresentation.pdf](BiasPresentation.pdf) is a PDF presentation with slides for the exercise 2.
+- [BiasPresentation.pdf](BiasPresentation.pdf) is a PDF presentation with slides for the exercise 2.

 ## Exercise 3